ClimateWavers/backend/README.md

 <img width="1000" alt="image" src="https://github.com/Olagold-hackxx/ClimateWavers2/assets/133222922/bd3a5667-d3cd-48d9-b6d6-c8ac673dd49f">

-The Django Server component of the Climate Change and Disaster Response Platform is responsible for handling core functionalities, user management, and data processing tasks.
-Built on the Django web framework, this server provides a robust and secure backend for the application.
+The Django Server microservice of Climate wavers is responsible for handling core functionalities, user management, and data processing tasks.
+Built on the Django rest framework, this server provides a robust and secure backend for the application.

 ## Table of Contents